 Radiotherapy can damage the bone cells in the pelvic area, and also lower the blood supply to the bones.
 The bones can become weaker.
 This is called avascular necrosis.
 Damage to the bones can cause pain and sometimes makes it hard to walk or climb stairs.

 Your doctor will monitor you carefully, including checking your bone strength with a DEXA scan.
-They might suggest treatment with painkillers and walking aids to help you get around, such as a stick.
+They might suggest treatment with painkillers and walking aids to help you get around.
 You might also need to take medicines to strengthen the bones called bisphosphonates.
 These drugs can help to control pain and reduce the risk of fractures.

 Sometimes, tiny cracks can appear in the pelvic bones some years after treatment.
 They are called pelvic insufficiency fractures.
 This is more likely to happen in people who have general weakening of their bones as they get older (osteoporosis).
 It is also more likely in people who are taking hormone therapies or steroids.

-The pain, in this case, can be quite bad.
-It usually gets worse if you move around or do exercise and gets better when you sit still or rest.
-This type of pain normally goes away overnight.
-It doesn't stop you from sleeping well.
-Your doctor might ask you to have x-rays, a CT scan or an MRI scan (or a combination of these) to see if there are any fractures in the bones.
+Speak to your doctor if you have any pain in your bones.
+The pain usually gets worse if you move around or do exercise and gets better when you sit still or rest.
+Your doctor might ask you to have x-rays, a CT scan or an MRI scan to see if there are any fractures in the bones.

-You might have low levels of a vitamin B12 deficiency after radiotherapy to the pelvis (the area between your hip bones).
+You might have low levels of vitamin B12 after radiotherapy to the pelvis (the area between your hip bones).
 This is called a vitamin B12 deficiency.

 It’s important that you go to your doctor if you’re experiencing these symptoms so that they can help you.